plantismash/plantismash/README-Release.md

-antiSMASH release process
+PlantiSMASH release process
 =========================

-This file documents the release process of antiSMASH.
+This file documents the release process of plantiSMASH.

 Preparation work